FlorpyDorpinator/IC10-Code-Extension/Stationeers-ic10-main/FlorpyDorp IC10/FlorpyDorp Language Support/README.md

 Features:

-- 100+ devices mapped automatically
+- 1200+ devices from complete Stationpedia database
 - Hover tooltips for device names
 - Smart typo handling for common Stationeers prefab misspellings
 - `HASH()` in defines behaves exactly like a numeric constant
-- Inline hints appear wherever a hash is used
+- Inline hints show friendly device names instead of numeric hashes
+- A custom theme matching the colors of the game exactly!

 ---

 ## 🩺 Diagnostics & Code Tools

 - Syntax validation for instructions, parameters, and registers
+- LogicType value tracking in registers for better type checking
 - Line, column, and byte-limit validation
 - Unknown label/variable detection
 - Case-insensitive token resolution